 Meanwhile heat butter and olive oil in a skillet over medium high heat.
 Add the green onion, garlic, and chopped tomatoes to the skillet and sauté until soft.
 Stir in the basil, Old Bay, salt, pepper, Cajun seasoning and chicken broth (or wine); simmer for about 5 minutes.
 Add the pasta to sauce and stir to mix thoroughly.
 Add the crab and parsley to the pasta and just gently toss, enough to warm the crab through; squeeze fresh lemon juice over the top, and taste and adjust seasonings as needed.

-Cook's Note: This is a fresh pasta sauce, different from a spaghetti sauce.
+*Cook's Note: This is a fresh pasta sauce, different from a spaghetti sauce.
 It's a fairly light sauce recipe, so if you prefer a heavier sauce to pasta ratio, you'll need to increase the sauce portion.
-Can substitute with drained canned diced tomatoes when fresh tomatoes are out of season.
+Substitute with undrained canned diced tomatoes when fresh tomatoes are out of season.
+I like to use 2 (14.5 ounce) cans of diced tomatoes and often use one that contains green chilies for a little extra kick.
 If you can't get fresh lump crab, try the freezer section, use the pouches, or use a quality canned product.
 Can also substitute cooked shrimp or other proteins, as well as make this as a stand alone pasta with fresh tomatoes.